Dr. Ronald B. Standler

 legal writing in the USA.

-As a resource for students, I have posted at my professional website
+As a resource for students and professors, I have posted at my professional website

 my collection of